mrfdev/MRF/README.md

 ## Version

-This is MRF Github version 1.2 build 003, dated May 20th, 2021.
+This is MRF Github version 1.2.1 build 004, dated July 23rd, 2023.
 I may have forgotten the specific website version, but I'll update it here if I find it.